-Title 5 §55208 states that faculty selected to teach courses via distance education must meet the same minimum qualifications as faculty teaching in-person courses and that the selection process will be the same for both in-person and online faculty.
-This section further states that appropriate class sizes for distance education "shall be determined by and be consistent with other district procedures related to faculty assignment" and that these determinations can be reviewed by the curriculum committee.
+Title 5 §55208 states that faculty selected to teach in distance education must meet the same minimum qualifications as faculty teaching in-person courses, and that the selection process will be the same for both in-person and online faculty.
+It further states that the determination of class sizes for distance education "shall be determined by and be consistent with other district procedures related to faculty assignment", and that this can be reviewed by the curriculum committee.
 Furthermore, Title 5 §55208(c) states that "nothing in this section shall be construed to impinge upon or detract from any negotiations or negotiated agreements between exclusive representatives and district governing boards."
 Many local collective bargaining agreements contain language about the rights and responsibilities of distance education instructors.
-Such language can include parameters for training and professional development, standards for the portability of meeting professional development requirements in multi-college districts, guidelines for instructor evaluation including separate evaluation tools, requirements for assigning faculty to distance education classes, and class size restrictions.
+These can include parameters for training and professional development, standards for the portability of meeting professional development requirements in multi-college districts, guidelines for instructor evaluation (including separate evaluation tools), requirements for assigning faculty to distance education classes, and class size restrictions.

-While pedagogical issues and academic and professional matters are implicit in many or all of these areas, these topics may also overlap with working condition issues.
-As such, the faculty bargaining agent should be consulted when developing policies for distance education in order to ensure compliance with the local collective bargaining agreement.
+While there are pedagogical and academic and professional matters implicit in the above areas, there are also clear working condition issues, and as such, it is crucial that the union be consulted when developing policies for distance education in order to ensure compliance with the local collective bargaining agreement.